1. Set Clear Metrics and OKRs

 Always use the right tools to create OKRs.
-CultureAmp, Koan, Timely, SimpleOKR are some examples of great tools that can help you visualise how individuals and teams are contributing to the overall goals of the organisation.
+CultureAmp, Koan, Timely, SimpleOKR are some examples of great tools that can help you visualize how individuals and teams are contributing to the overall goals of the organization.
 They can also be used to manage your remote team, track progress, share tasks, and reflect on the growth of the business.
 You can also create your own simple spreadsheet with different objectives.
 You can then track results for your team on a regular basis.
 The idea is to build a system that is simple, easily accessible, and efficient.

-2. Focus on the output
+2. Focus on the Output

 How does one quantify efficiency?
 Does being professionally dressed, coming to the office on time, and being glued to the laptop all day considered as signs of efficiency?
 If yes, then how do you evaluate remote employees?
 After all, you can't hover over their desks every hour.

 In a remote setting, the most you can do is to check when they're logging in and out, and the quantity of the work they do.
 But is that really a sign of efficiency?

 In a nutshell, no, not at all.
 You can try to be an obsessive or controlling boss, but in reality, at the end of the day, all that really matters is the output.
 An employee can spend hours on end working on a piece of software, but if the end result is a shoddy product with a ton of bugs in it, what’s the use?
 And that means that it's time to focus on sustenance.